Support for Common Mental Health Concerns

 Dr. Spencer is board certified as a Family Nurse Practitioner, a Psychiatric Mental Health Nurse Practitioner, and a Certified Nurse Educator.

-Dustin began his healthcare career 20 years ago when he startied out as an EMT and paramedic in rural Northern Michigan.
+Dustin began his healthcare career 20 years ago when he started out as an EMT and paramedic in rural Northern Michigan.

 He has been a nurse practitioner since 2010 and has practiced in primary care, internal medicine, emergency medicine, and inpatient psychiatry.